bartlettroscoe/bartlettroscoe.github.io/reading-list.md

 realized significant improvements in productivity and the overall quality of the software I was writing.
-However, I was also horrified to realize that, prior to gaining this knowledge, I had created tens of thousands of lines of CSE software of insufficient quality and that I was now in a position have to maintain.
+However, I was also horrified to realize that, prior to gaining this knowledge, I had created tens of thousands of lines of CSE software of insufficient quality and that I was now in a position to have to maintain.

 It is my hope that this reading list will be useful and help motivate others to obtain this knowledge and skills earlier in their professional careers